Stock Your Pantry Like a Nutritionist

 Have you ever wished you could peek inside a nutritionist’s cupboard for healthy food ideas you can use to stock your own?

-We spoke with Chrissy Wellington-Garner, M.S., C.N.S., L.D.N., C.P.T., one of our nutritionists at Canyon Ranch in Lenox, Mass., to give you some insights into the shelf-stable foods she and her peers keep on hand at home.
+We spoke with Chrissy Wellington-Garner, M.S., C.N.S., L.D.N., C.P.T., a former nutritionist at Canyon Ranch in Lenox, Mass., to give you some insights into the shelf-stable foods she and her peers keep on hand at home.
 The goal?
 To help you keep nutrient-rich foods at the ready that will allow you to make quick and easy meals out of what’s in your kitchen cabinets (yes—it can be done!).

 “A pantry filled with nutritious staples, combined with a little creativity and a commitment to planning ahead, can help us prepare fast meals in a fast-paced world,” Wellington-Garner says.